gt3/cs131_notes_dev/_chapters/pixels/features_and_fitting.md

 RANSAC algorithm was developed by Fischler and Bolles in 1981.
 Here's the gist:

 1. Randomly sample a group of points required to fit the model
-2. Find model parameters using this sample
+2. Find model parameters from this sample
 3. Calculate the votes from the fraction of inliers within a predetermined threshold of the model
 4. Repeat steps 1-3 until model is found with high confidence